DamoM73/turtle_vid_tute/lesson_3.md

 ## Tutorial 2: Coordinates

+<iframe width="560" height="315" src="https://www.youtube.com/embed/F4ajxJwXH58" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-Before we keep going, we should tidy the code up by implementing some good coding principles. we will:
+Before we keep going, we should tidy the code up by implementing some good coding principles.

+We will:

 - group code under their functionality (what they do)
-- use comment to signpost what this functionality
+- use comments to signpost what this functionality

+Adjust your code from the first part of this lesson so it looks like the code below

 ```python
 import turtle